 What is included with the registration fee?

-Your registration fee includes two nights lodging, seven meals in a campus dining hall, four Grandparents University classes, admission to evening activities, an event t-shirt, special buses around campus and other program items.
-You may wish to bring money for vending machines, Sparty’s Convenience Store (the dining hall has limited hours), and souvenirs.
+The registration fee includes two nights lodging, seven meals in a campus dining hall, four Grandparents University classes, admission to evening activities, an event t-shirt, special buses around campus and other program items.
+You may wish to bring money for vending machines, Sparty’s Convenience Store (the dining hall has limited hours) and souvenirs.